eik-lib/node-client/README.md

 ## Usage

 The most common use case for this module is linking to a file.
 When developing you typically want to use a local version of the file, then link to the published version on Eik when running in production.

+For that you use the [`file()` method](#filepathname), which returns an object `{ value, integrity }` where `value` is the link to the file.

+When running in production the link will point to the file on Eik.
+When `development` is `true` the pathname is prefixed with the `base` option instead of pointing to Eik, so your app can use a local version.

 ```js
 // Serve a local version of a file from `./public`